mohamed93karam/iPixel-CLI/README.md

 ## Font generation

 Edit the `all.png` file in the font folder to change characters.
 Then run `gen_font.py` to get the trimmed characters.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue or submit a pull request.
+To get started on how to dump BLE logs from an Android device, refer to the [How to get BLE logs](docs/How_to_get_BLE_logs.md) guide.